Using Frozen Berries to Make Pie Filling

 Make the Pie Crust

-- In a large mixing bowl, whisk together the flour, salt and cinnamon.
-Toss the cold cubed butter into the dry mixture.
+- Toss the cold cubed butter into the dry mixture.
 Squeeze each piece of butter between your fingers and your thumb to flatten and break it down a bit.
 The butter pieces should roughly be the size of half a walnut.

 - Add the ice cold water one tablespoon at a time and mix with a fork until it holds its shape when squeezed in the palm of your hand.